the bighorn: The missing piece

 It is also important that high-conservation value areas east of the Forestry Trunk Road are protected to safeguard the sensitive lands within the North Saskatchewan River watershed and the species that depend on them.

-Support our efforts to protect one in four glasses of Alberta’s drinking water by signing our petition.
 Our map represents one configuration of protected areas that could accomplish these conservation goals.

 WHAT IS A WILDLAND PROVINCIAL PARK?

 A Wildland Provincial Park designation would support hunting, fishing, hiking, camping and other land-based job and recreation opportunities.
-It would also protect the landscape from extractive industries and providing a viable framework for managing recreation.
+It would also protect the landscape from extractive industries and provide a viable framework for managing recreation.

 If the Bighorn became a Wildland Provincial Park, the designation would also open the door to co-management with Indigenous nations that would support sustainable economic opportunities and reconciliation.